oracle-livelabs/converged/microservices-txeventq-kafka/teardown/teardown.md

 5. Clean **.bashrc** lab setup

-    You should clean the Laboratory setup inside the .bashrc file.
+    You should clean the lab setup inside the .bashrc file.
 Use the following command to delete the lines for LiveLabs setup.

     ```shell
     <copy>bash-cleanup</copy>